Harry-Zhang121/digital_garden/src/site/notes/V2X/V2X_standard_report.md

 # V2X standards research report

+## Introduction
+Vehicle-to-Everything (V2X) communication is pivotal in the transformation of the automotive industry, paving the way for smarter and safer transportation systems.
+However, as V2X technologies become ubiquitous, ensuring secure and reliable communication is of paramount importance.
+This is where standards like IEEE 1609.2 and YD/T 3957 come into play, offering frameworks for secure data exchanges in V2X communications.

+Both IEEE 1609.2 and YD/T 3957 address a broad range of security aspects for V2X, from cryptographic algorithms to Public Key Infrastructure (PKI) architectures.
+Despite their common goals, they are not identical and reflect different approaches to V2X security.
+Understanding these differences is crucial, not just for compliance but also for making informed decisions on which standard better serves specific scenarios or geographic markets.

+This report aims to dissect and compare these two influential standards, focusing particularly on Secured Protocol Data Units (SPDUs) and Public Key Infrastructure (PKI) architectures.
+Through this comparative analysis, we intend to provide insights that could be valuable for researchers, engineers, and policymakers involved in the deployment of V2X technologies.

 ## Difference in Secured protocol data units (SPDUs)
 SPDUs are defined in subclause 6.3 in *IEEE std 1609.2* and subclause 6.4 in *YD/T 3957*